thebigdatajedi/anakin/README.md

 }
 ```

-The reason we want to add the dev dependencies is when it deploys to production and the deployment does the npm install it's not going to install the dev dependencies.
+The reason we want to cordon off the dev dependencies in it's own little closure is that when it deploys to production and the deployment does the npm install it's not going to install the dev dependencies items in the devDependencies section of the package.json.

 Now we are going to run all of our linting from our script section of the package.json.